Soundane Cut

-Soundane Cut is a deep canal carrying water from Ujani dam located on Bhima River.
+Soundane Cut is a deep canal carrying water from Ujani Dam located on Bhima River.
 The cut is located near village Soundane in Mohol Taluka, Solapur District of Maharashtra State, India.

+The cut is part of the Bhima Aqueduct project, and is 53 kilometers in length.
+It was dug in the 1970s, with completion planned for the end of that decade.